IE-482-582/fall2018/05_Teleopbot/README.md

     rosrun teleopbot gamepad_testing_STUDENT.py
     ```

     You'll need to edit this script.
 Look for all of the "FIXME" comments.
 You'll probably also want to rename the file to be more descriptive.
-Maybe something like `gamepad_publisher.py` (like `key_publisher.py`).
+Maybe something like `gamepad_publisher.py` (analogous to the `key_publisher.py` script).

 4. Write another ROS node that implements rates and ramps.